jagadish-varanasi/pics/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# This Project is used to display the images seared by user :rocket:
+## This Project is used to display the images searched by user :rocket:
 >Styling is done with sematic-ui [Semantic-ui](https://semantic-ui.com/)
 ------